How to start planning your Kent Wedding

-This was something one of my couples did just for their wedding and it is genius.
-Create a joint email address ( MikeyandMinnie@emailaddress for example) and use it for all the wedding planning.
+This was something a few of my couples do for their wedding and it is genius.
+Create a joint email address MikeyandMinnie@emailaddress for example, and use it for all the wedding planning.
 All the enquiries, replies, invoices, bills will be in the same place accessible by you both.

 Use a list

 There are many lists of must have wedding suppliers available and they are great way to be able to keep track of what you have booked.
 BUT you don’t HAVE to have all the suppliers on the list.
 If you don’t want a wedding car or a seating plan, don’t have one.
 It’s your day!
 Do away with traditions that aren’t meaningful to you.
 Make your own.

 Look for suppliers in the right places